Purity through hate. Dignity through rage. Let the fire within light the fires without.

 The novels make use of these tropes:

 Above Good and Evil: Iktinos thinks that his work for Daenyathos and Abraxes is important to the Chapter, regardless of motive.

 At the climax of Chapter War, Sarpedon tells Eumenes that the position of Chapter Master is not a prize for the proud but a position of responsibility.
 Then they Duel to the Death.

 Arguably, Sarpedon qualifies as an Absent Father, in that he never seems to have a clue what's going on in his own chapter.
 Notable examples include Tellos' turn to Khorne, Eumenes' mutiny, Iktinos's Tzeentch cult, and Daenyathos being still alive.

-Alien Geometries: Whenever Abraxes shows up the material world seems to screw itself.
-Given that he's a Daemon Prince of Tzeentch, this is justified.
-Also, the Necron tomb interior is so unnerving that the Soul Drinkers have a hard time just walking in a striaght line - which doesn't help the fact that you're being killed by ghost zombie robots.
+The Necron tomb interior is so unnerving that the Soul Drinkers have a hard time just walking in a straight line - which doesn't help the fact that you're being killed by ghost zombie robots.

 A God Am I: Teturact, who seems to think he's a hybrid of Nurgle and the Emperor.